FAQ (Frequently Asked Questions)

 On this page, you will find questions and answers about how to use Cubism Editor and check its specifications.

-Please refer to this page if you are considering introducing this system.
+Please refer to this page if you are considering using this system.

-Please also check out the Live2D Help, which has been redesigned to be more user-friendly, including search by category.
+Please also check out the Live2D Help, which has been redesigned to be more user-friendly, including searching by category.

 cmo3, can3, and cmp3 files are backward compatible.

-Please note the following items, as older files can be used with newer versions, but the reverse is not supported.
+Please note the following points, as older files can be used with newer versions, but the reverse is not supported.

-• If you are using the macOS version and experiencing freezing, please refer to the following items.
+• If you are using the macOS version and experiencing freezing, please refer to the following section.

 • For more information on the target version, please see the following section.